xiuql/BDSIM4CEPC/manual/source/model_description.rst

 gauss
 ^^^^^

-Uses the `gaussMatrix`_ beam generator but with simplified input parameters opposed to a complete beam sigma matrix.
+Uses the `gaussmatrix`_ beam generator but with simplified input parameters opposed to a complete beam sigma matrix.
 This beam distribution has a diagonal :math:`\sigma`-matrix and does not allow for correlations between phase space coordinates, so